kubernetes-sigs/bom/README.md

 ### `bom document outline`

-Using `bom document outline` SBOM contents can be rendered too see how the information they contain is structured.
+Using `bom document outline` SBOM contents can be rendered to see how the information they contain is structured.
 Here is an example rendering the `debian:bookworm-slim` image for amd64: